giik/write/README.md

      works on the command line but not in emacs, apparently some sort of config file needs to be generated.
 Will try and follow these [instructions](https://emacs.stackexchange.com/questions/55635/how-can-i-set-up-clang-format-in-emacs).
+   * Set up Authy (app from Twillio) for 2FA for Github.
+A bit of a mess, but mostly worked.
+Need to figure out how to cache the token in the keychain so I don't have to enter it every time I `git push`.